-If you do not see the option to confirm your intent to graduate but you are eligible to graduate, notify an Academic Advisor in the Office of the Registrar by (deadline to be announced).
+*If you do not see the option to confirm your intent to graduate but you are eligible to graduate, notify an Academic Advisor in the Office of the Registrar immediately, and no later than the deadline above.

 If you are eligible to graduate at the upcoming ceremony, you will see an invitation to confirm your intent to graduate on ACORN, under Graduation & Convocation: